tokern/piicatcher/README.md

 [![image](https://img.shields.io/pypi/l/piicatcher.svg)](https://pypi.org/project/piicatcher/)
 [![image](https://img.shields.io/pypi/pyversions/piicatcher.svg)](https://pypi.org/project/piicatcher/)

-# Pii Catcher for Files and Databases
+# PII Catcher for Files and Databases

 ## Overview

-PiiCatcher is a data catalog and scanner for PII and PHI information.
+PIICatcher is a data catalog and scanner for PII and PHI information.
 It finds PII data in your databases and file systems and tracks critical data.
 The data catalog can be used as a foundation to build governance, compliance and security applications.